Yevhen-Tkachenko-1/Apache-Kafka-Demo/README.md

 Having some Events sent to `first_topic` Topic we can read all of them and then start waiting for new messages.

-Run `kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic first_topic
+run `kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic first_topic
 --property print.timestamp=true
 --property print.partition=true
 --property print.offset=true